Berwyn railway station: Station master's house

 From 1865 until the mid-1950s, the station master was the key authority figure at Berwyn railway station, well-respected with significant local social standing.
 He sold tickets, handled parcels, tended to the station's coal fires and ensured passengers were safe.
 In his spare time, the station master also looked after the station's floral and vegetable gardens.

 The station master's house is the mock-Tudor part of the Berwyn station building.
 Although the house came with the job, the station master had to pay rent to the GWR; in 1924 this cost 7 shillings and sixpence a week.
 The house has been restored and is now available to rent as a self-catered holiday cottage.

 Platform

 The platform has been extended back to its original length.
 This means that Berwyn can now accommodate 5-coach trains.
-However, due to the curve of the platform, a “Right Away” indicator has been installed at the western end of the station to enable a train guard to safely manage the train.
+However, due to the curve of the platform, a “Right Away” indicator has been installed at the western end of the station to enable a train guard to manage the train safely.